Looking to get rid of some old junk? Your unused stuff could be someone else's treasure.

 Ease of use: The online form for posting items contains helpful fields for first-time sellers, with options for noting the condition of your item (anywhere from “excellent” to “needs work”), its dimensions, your description of it, and whether you'll allow local pickup – handy for minimizing the odds of fickle buyers returning items for no good reason.

-Fees: There's a 20% commission fee for the first $2,500 of the item' sale amount, 12% commission for any amount over $2,500 but less than $25,000 and a 3% commission for any remaining amount over $25,000, and buyers have 48 hours to return shipped goods.
+Fees: Until January 31, 2019, There's a 20% commission fee for the first $2,500 of the item' sale amount, 12% commission for any amount over $2,500 but less than $25,000 and a 3% commission for any remaining amount over $25,000.
+Starting February 1, 2019, there's a flat 30% commission fee.
+Buyers have 48 hours to return shipped goods.
 Payment isn't credited to your account until the return period ends.
 (If a buyer picks up in person, then the return period ends at the time of pickup and you'll presumably have been paid cash in hand.)

 Good for getting rid of old stuff?
 Not unless it's quite valuable: there's a minimum listing price of $25 for each item.